-The Foundation for People with Learning Disabilities has produced a guide for parents of children (of any age) with a learning disability.
+Together Matters have produced a guide for parents of children (of any age) with a learning disability.
 The guide is called Thinking Ahead: supporting families to plan for the future and has information about legislation, emergency planning and when your child moves away from home.

 You may find that the person you care for, who has a learning disability, may start caring for you in return as you get older.
 This is known as mutual caring, and sometimes it is difficult to see when this is happening and to get the right support.

 There are three learning disability partnership boards that cover Derbyshire.
 The boards link and engage with key local people and organisations within their area to improve the lives of people with learning disabilities by increasing their choice, independence, rights and inclusion within their own communities.
 The boards meet bi-monthly and have carers reps and reps who have a learning disability.

 If you or the person you care for would be interested in joining your local board as a rep, please contact the Derbyshire Contact Council Stakeholder Engagement Team using their website contact form.

 Some of the Board's carer reps are happy to give information and advice to other carers over the telephone.
 You will find their details by using the Carers Directory and searching for 'information service' as type of service and 'learning disabilities' as type of caring support.

 Learning Disabilities and Constipation

 Some people with a learning disability are more at risk of constipation than the general population.
 Reviews into the deaths of people with a learning disability have shown that too many people are dying from constipation.

 The NHS have developed a leaflet to help families and carers know the signs of constipation and what to do if you think someone is constipated.